 On Thursday 3 May 2018, electors in Barnsley, Doncaster, Rotherham and Sheffield will be able to vote in the election for the Mayor.

-The deadline to register to vote in the Mayoral Election is Tuesday 17 April 2018.
-Votes will be counted and the result announced on 4 May 2018.
+The deadline to register to vote in the Mayoral Election was Tuesday 17 April 2018 Votes will be counted and the result announced on 4 May 2018.
 The results of the Mayoral Election will be published on this website.

 In the sections below you can find information on registering to vote, the different ways you can vote and advice on completing your ballot paper.
-You will also find information on the candidates that are standing in the Mayoral Election when this becomes available following close of nominations on 6 April 2018
+You will also find information on the candidates that are standing in the Mayoral Election.

 Online: You can register online: here

 By post: You can download and print the form: here

 By telephone: You can contact your local electoral services office.
 You can find the contact details for your local electoral services office in the ‘Useful Information’ section or by typing your postcode here